yabwon/SAS_PACKAGES/packages/baseplus.md

 ## >>> `%dedupListX()` macro: <<< <a name="deduplistx-macro"></a> #######################

-The `%dedupListX()` macro deletes duplicated values from a *X separated* list of values, where the `X` represents a *single character* separator.
-List, including separators, can be no longer than a value carried by a single macrovariable.
+The `%dedupListX()` macro deletes duplicated values from a *X-separated* list of values, where the `X` represents a *single character* separator.
+List, including separators, can be no longer than a value carried by a single macro variable.

 **Caution.** The value of `X` *has to be* in **the first** byte of the list,
              just after the opening bracket, i.e. `(X...)`.